davidwl/AppLaunchpad/docs/backup/web-component-to-be-used-in-expert-page.md

 ```

 ### Write a Web Component
-Luigi supports Web Component that are slightly different from standard:
+AppLaunchpad supports Web Component that are slightly different from standard:
 - You don’t need to declare any special tag definition inside the component like customElements.define(….., ….)
-- Inside the component, Luigi core will inject an object in your class called LuigiClient
+- Inside the component, AppLaunchpad core will inject an object in your class called AppLaunchpadClient

 Here below, a very easy Hello World web component example:
 ```javascript